 Can you use any of the above ideas?
-If not, consult your syllabus and choose a topic from a lesson you will teach next week where you can use the 'Carousel Activities' strategy.
+If not, consult your syllabus and choose a topic from a lesson you will teach next week where you can use the "Carousel of Activities" strategy.
 Plan in detail the tasks, how you will set up the classroom and what instructions you will give.
 You can use the activity plan in the appendix.

-In planning a 'Carousel Activity', you have to make sure you limit the time spent on each activity and move the groups on at the same time.
-In your planning, how much time you will give to each activity.
+In planning a 'Carousel' activity, you have to make sure you limit the time spent on each activity and move the groups on at the same time.
+In your planning, identify how much time you will give to each activity.

-At the end of the planning activity you should have developed an activity plan that you can use in your teaching in the coming week.
-Hopefully, you have also considered how to encourage all of your pupils, especially girls, to participate.
+At the end of the planning activity you should have developed an activity plan that you can teach in the coming week.
 Make sure you take a little time now to practise the activity that you have planned with your colleagues.
-You and a colleague might want to arrange to observe each other when you each do the activity with your pupils during the week.
+You and a colleague might want to arrange to observe each other when you each do the activity with your student teachers during the week.